 What made you want to study games programming at SAE?

-The fact that this course was an accelerated degree was the main point for me.
-For most of my life I had no idea what I wanted to do in the future until I was suddenly introduced to programming.
+The fact that this course was an accelerated 2 year games programming degree in was the main point for me.
+For most of my life I had no idea what I wanted to do in the future until I was suddenly introduced to game programming.
 I loved it from the very beginning, even if it was just using Python to create ticket booking systems.
 So, not wanting to waste any more time, I just wanted to get stuck in and learn more about programming games.
-Hence, taking the quick route of the accelerated degree felt like the best choice.
+Hence, taking the quick route of the accelerated games design degree felt like the best choice.
 And I was right.
 SAE is heavily practice-based so I had a lot of fun throughout and I continue to do so.
 Even learning the maths, which I would always find boring, was suddenly exciting since we were always making some kind of game at the same time.

 Why did you choose to study at SAE London?